-- 2. Recourse to ordinary courts of law.
+- (1) Members and clubs shall agree to recognise CAS as an independent judicial authority and ensure that their members, officials and individuals comply with the decisions passed by CAS. - (2) Recourse to ordinary courts of law.
 In matters associated with transgressions against articles and clauses contained in the TWIF Constitution and Rules is prohibited until internal remedies and appeals procedures as listed within the constitution and rules have been exhausted.
-These remedies include referral to CAS. - 3.
-To ensure the foregoing, Members shall insert a clause in their statutes stipulating that their clubs and individuals are prohibited from taking a dispute to ordinary courts of law until all internal remedies referred to in (2) above have been exhausted.
+These remedies include referral to CAS. - (3) To ensure the foregoing, Members shall insert a clause in their statutes stipulating that their clubs and individuals are prohibited from taking a dispute to ordinary courts of law until all internal remedies referred to in (2) above have been exhausted.

-ARTICLE 21 - TWIF APPEAL COMMISSION
+ARTICLE 21 - TWIF Appeal Commission